-3. Pass one of the other snap hooks of the cable through the helmet strap buckle, and then clip the snap hook onto the cable holder as shown.
+Pass one of the other snap hooks of the cable through the helmet strap buckle, and then clip the snap hook onto the cable holder as shown.

-- 1. Snap hook

-- 2. Helmet holding cable
+- 1. Helmet holding cable

-- 3. Helmet
+- 2. Helmet

-- Install the passenger seat.
+- 4. Install the passenger seat.
 WARNING!
 Never ride with a helmet attached to a helmet holding cable, since the helmet may hit objects, causing loss of control and possibly an accident.
-[EWA14331]
+[EWA14531]